Main Financial Statements From 2010 to 2026

 Revenue

 We have found one hundred twenty available fundamental ratios for Main Street, which can be analyzed and compared to other ratios and to its peers in the industry.
-Self-guided Investors are advised to check Main Street's last-minute fundamentals against the trend between 2010 and 2025 to make sure the company can sustain itself down the road.
-As of the 16th of February 2025, Market Cap is likely to grow to about 3.3 B. Also, Enterprise Value is likely to grow to about 5 B
+Self-guided Investors are advised to check Main Street's last-minute fundamentals against the trend between 2010 and 2026 to make sure the company can sustain itself down the road.
+As of the 7th of January 2026, Market Cap is likely to drop to about 1.6 B

 Main Street Total Revenue